mdolab/pyoptsparse/paper/paper.md

 That way, new optimizers would automatically inherit all the capabilities within pyOptSparse.

 ## String-based indexing
-Unlike many of the other optimization frameworks out there, pyOptSparse is designed for large-scape optimizations, particularly in engineering applications.
+Unlike many of the other publicly available optimization frameworks, pyOptSparse is designed for large-scale optimizations, with a particular focus on engineering applications.
 With $\mathcal{O}(1000)$ design variables and constraints, it is important to correctly keep track of all values during optimization. pyOptSparse employs string-based indexing to accomplish this.
-Instead of using a single flattened array, related design variables and constraints can be grouped together into separate arrays.
+Instead of using a single flattened array, the related design variables and constraints can be grouped together into separate arrays.
 These are combined using an ordered dictionary, with each group identified by a unique key.
 Similarly, the constraint Jacobian is represented using a nested dictionary approach.
 This has several advantages: